-Michelin Star restaurants are rising…
+Michelin Star restaurants in the Philippines are rising…

 The culinary world is full of accolades for restaurants, and the coveted Michelin Star is reserved for the crème de la crème of them all.